Popup YouTube Video

 SPRINTF() and Program Safety

 Sheerpower's implementation of SPRINTF() is completely safe.
-If a wrong data type is passed, Sheerpower will attenpt to coerce it to the correct data type.
+If a wrong data type is passed, Sheerpower will attempt to coerce it to the correct data type.
 If this cannot be done, an exception is raised, explaining the problem.
 If too few or too many arguments are passed, an exception is raised.
-In no case will the Sheerpower runtime environment crash when processing the SPRINTF() function.
+In no case will the Sheerpower runtime environment crash or become polluted when processing the SPRINTF() function.

 Hide Description